VaibhavNegi01/scientific_calculator/README.md

 # scientific_calculator
 I created scientific calculator with my 3 other friends using C++.
+(Harsh,Vikas Vinay and me Vaibhav Negi)